symfony/symfony-docs/book/installation.rst

             public function getCacheDir()
             {
-                // rootDir is the path to the app directory return $this->rootDir.'/../cache/'.$this->environment;
+                // $this->rootDir is the path to the app directory return $this->rootDir.'/../cache/'.$this->environment;
             }
         }